 A lot of information is contained in the PLAN_TABLE.
-After the optimizer creates the access paths and populates the PLAN TABLE with data representing those access paths, we need to examine the results to determine if everything is OK.
+(Actually, in the multiple PLAN_TABLEs.)
+After the optimizer creates the access paths and populates the PLAN_TABLE with data representing those access paths, we need to examine the results to determine if everything is OK.